 Contraindications*: This herb should not be used when there is spontaneous sweating.

-In Traditional Chinese Medicine (TCM), scallions are plants that belong to the 'Warm/Acrid herbs that release the Exterior' category.
+In Traditional Chinese Medicine (TCM), Cong Bai belongs to the 'Warm/Acrid herbs that release the Exterior' category.
 Herbs that release the Exterior aim to to treat the early stages of diseases that affect the upper respiratory tract, the eyes, the ears, the nose, the throat or the skin.
 TCM believes that External diseases such as colds or allergies can only invade the body if the External environment overwhelms our Wei Qi (the TCM version of the immune system).
 In order to counteract this invasion Warm/Acrid herbs aim to induce sweating by increasing the flow of sweat to our capillary pores.
 The belief is that this will expel the disease from the body and stop it from invading further.

-As suggested by its category scallions are plants that are Warm in nature.
-This means that scallions tend to help people who have too much "cold" in their body, although with less effect than a plant that would be Hot in nature.
+As suggested by its category Cong Bai is Warm in nature.
+This means that Cong Bai tends to help people who have too much 'Cold' in their body, although with less effect than a plant that would be Hot in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much cold in their body are said to either have a Yin excess (because Yin is Cold in nature) or a Yang deficiency (Yang is Hot in Nature).
-Depending on your condition scallions can help restore a harmonious balance between Yin and Yang.
+Those who have too much Cold in their body are said to either have a Yin Excess (because Yin is Cold in nature) or a Yang Deficiency (Yang is Hot in Nature).
+Depending on your condition Cong Bai can help restore a harmonious balance between Yin and Yang.

-Scallions also taste Pungent.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Pungent ingredients like scallions tend to promote the circulations of Qi and body fluids.
+Cong Bai also tastes Pungent.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Pungent ingredients like Cong Bai tends to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such scallions are thought to target the Stomach and the Lung.
-In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Cong Bai is thought to target the Lung and the Stomach.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.